 This test shall be conducted at room temperature and minimum temperature specified by the manufacturer.

-The panel should be in place on the dispenser cabinet.
-It shall be struck with an impact produced by a pendulum consisting of a 50 mm diameter steel ball weighing 0,525 kg suspended by a cable that provides a minimum of 1,3 m between the centre of the ball and the hinge point at the other end of the cable.
+The non-metallic (plastic) panel should be in place on the dispenser cabinet.
+It shall be struck with a single impact produced by a pendulum consisting of a 50 mm diameter steel ball weighing 0,525 kg suspended by a cable that provides a minimum of 1,3 m between the centre of the ball and the hinge point at the other end of the cable.
 See Figure 1 for the test setup.

 The ball shall have an at-rest position not more than 25 mm clear of the panel without any object interfering with the cable.
 The point of impact shall be determined as the point most likely to result in a failure when hit.
 The pendulum shall be raised along its arc until the ball is 1,3 m vertically above its at-rest position, and then released.